 A "Ladders Last" Policy

-The colossal 5-year renovation project at the Willis Tower is managed by Turner Construction who have a “Ladders Last Policy.”
+The colossal 5-year renovation project at the Willis Tower is managed by Turner Construction who has a “Ladders Last Policy.”
 Prior to beginning work, the subcontractor or superintendent evaluates all tasks that require individuals to work at elevated heights.
 It is the expectation that these tasks will be performed using methods other than using a ladder.
-Use of lifts and portable scaffold devices is the preferred method to perform this type of work.
+The use of lifts and portable scaffold devices is the preferred method to perform this type of work.

 A Safe Alternative to Ladders

 Introduce Hy-Brid Lift’s Push Around Series which were designed specifically for a ladders last job site.
 The PA-1030 gives the contractor a larger work platform for their tools and supplies vs trying to retain 3 points of contact on a ladder.